TheManuelML/Web-fuzzer/README.md

-# dirEnumeration
+# Directory enumeration
 Script that enumerates directories in a domain using a dictionary.
 Create a blacklist to exclude specific status codes.
+Up to 30 searches every 10 seconds.

 ## Prepare
 ```